fmerg/pymerkle/USAGE.md

 q = tree.consistencyProof(old_hash, sublength)
 ```

-The generated object `q` is an instance of the `proof.proof` class consisting of the corresponding path of hashes (_consistency path_, leading upon validation to the presumed current top-hash of the generator tree) and the configurations needed for the validation to be performed from the Client's Side (_hash type_, _encoding type_ and _security mode_ of the generator tree).
+The generated object `q` is an instance of the `proof.Proof` class consisting of the corresponding path of hashes (_consistency path_, leading upon validation to the presumed current top-hash of the generator tree) and the configurations needed for the validation to be performed from the Client's Side (_hash type_, _encoding type_ and _security mode_ of the generator tree).

 ### Inclusion-tests